 Table 1 reports the gross proceeds raised by the 57 listed property trust (LPT) IPOs during 1994 to 2004.
 A total of \$9.665 billion of IPO equity capital (around \$8.1 billion from the public generally and over \$1.5 billion from named institutions or named large investors guaranteeing to subscribe) was raised during this period.
-Of this, \$3.43 billion was raised (35.5% of the total gross proceeds) by 11 Retail LPT IPOs (19.3% of the total number of LPT IPOs) while \$3.89 billion was raised (40.2% of the total gross proceeds) by 16 Office LPT IPOs (28% of the total number of LPT IPOs).
+Of this, \$3.43 billion was raised (35.5% of the total gross proceeds) by 11 Retail LPT IPOs (19.3% of the total number of LPT IPOs), while \$3.89 billion was raised (40.2% of the total gross proceeds) by 16 Office LPT IPOs (28% of the total number of LPT IPOs).
 The other 30 LPT IPOs raised a total of \$2.34 billion.
+While not included in the table, it is worth noting that 7 of the IPOs were stapled, 49 were underwritten and while the average gross equity sought was around \$170 million per IPO, the average expected debt level was around \$95 million per IPO.

 Table 1 also reports the average direct cost percentages (including legal, accounting, valuation and broker and/or underwriter fees and commissions) and underpricing costs (or overpricing gains) for the LPT IPOs.
 Minimum and maximum direct costs and underpricing (overpricing) costs are also provided.
 The average fees and commissions paid to underwriters and/or stockbrokers in the administration and marketing of the LPT issue cost around 3.56% of the gross public capital raised.
 The average fees paid to legal firms, accountants and valuers for their professional involvement and for their expert reports cost around 0.39%, 0.23% and 0.12% (totaling 0.74%) of the gross public proceeds raised.
 Other fees such as printing, listing fees, postage, distribution and advertising cost around 2.08% of the proceeds raised.
-These direct costs total to around 6.10% of the gross public proceeds raised for the LPT IPOs.
 There are minor differences between capital raising costs for Retail LPT IPOs compared to Office LPT IPOs and Other LPT IPOs but these could be related to the size of the issue rather than the type of LPT IPO.
 This is more formally examined later in the paper.

 The average percentage underpricing by these LPT IPOs was 2.58%.
-Average underpricing was around 2.51% for the Retail LPT IPOs while average underpricing for Office LPT IPOs was around 2.13% and for the Other LPT IPOs was 3.25%.
+Average underpricing was around 2.51% for the Retail LPT IPOs, while average underpricing for Office LPT IPOs was around 2.13% and for the Other LPT IPOs was 3.25%.
 Underpricing ranged from 25.33% to overpricing of 20% in our dataset.

-The combination of total direct costs and underpricing costs suggests that an average Retail, or Office or Other LPT IPO with say an issue price of \$1 receives net proceeds of around 93 to 95 cents while their shares are traded at the end of the first day at around \$1.03.
+The combination of total direct costs and underpricing costs suggests that an average Retail, or Office or Other LPT IPO with say an issue price of \$1 receives net proceeds of around 93 to 95 cents, while their shares are traded at the end of the first day at around \$1.03.